dgilling/azure-file-storage-on-acs/readme.md

 	* Replace "yourstorageaccount" with the name of your storage account.
 Leave the quoatation marks.
 	* Replace "yourkey" with the key from your storage account.
 Leave the quotation marks.

+	**Kubernetes**:

+	This step is not required for Kubernetes as your azure storage info should be stored in a Kubernetes secret.

 1. Save the file by pressing Ctrl+O and exit nano with Ctrl+X